KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 **Last tested:** <VersionHl date="2021-05-06" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_839862552401674240_839936289129365625_transcript-fischl-ult-can-iframe.html)

-**Finding:** Fischl ult has a tiny window that you can use to iframe through attacks.
+**Finding:** Fischl ult has a tiny window that you can use to i-frame through attacks.

 **Evidence:** [Video showing no HP loss when Ruin Guard lands](https://youtu.be/7RPfSWwUOLM0)